MGD1981/shopkeep/docs/devplan.md

 - Create CP437 sprite system (OpenGL, like Dwarf Fortress?)
 - Create console-based dev menu for shop actions to act as starting point (make sure will be able to translate into a graphical system)

+#Hero Traits

+- Constants
+	- Name
+	- Date of Birth
+	- Sex
+	- Race
+	- Class
+	- Size
+	- Personality (may not include in v1)

+- Variables
+	- Weapon Class Familiarity (value for each class)
+	- Weapon Type Familiarity (value for each type)
+	- Specific Weapon Familiarity (value for each weapon ever wielded)

 #Item Types